Do betta fish get lonely? How to prevent boredom

 It’s worth noting that while it’s believed that betta fish do have a strong tendency towards enjoying their own company, that’s not to say that all betta fish like being alone.
 Just like humans and other pets, each betta fish has their own temperament, with some enjoying living with non-threatening species.

-Below, we reveal everything you need to know about betta fish and loneliness, including whether they can co-exist peacefully with other fish and how to make sure all your finned friends stay happy, healthy and safe if you decide to pair them up.
+Below, we reveal everything you need to know about these colorful tropical fish and loneliness, including whether they can co-exist peacefully with other fish and how to make sure all your finned friends stay happy, healthy and safe if you decide to pair them up.

 Do betta fish get lonely?